Really-Simple-Plugins/simplybook/readme.txt

 == Changelog ==
 = 3.1.0 =
+* Added: markwolters and rvvelthuijsen are added as contributors.
-* Added: Setting help texts now shown in tooltips.
+* Added: Setting help texts are now shown in tooltips.
-* Changed: Prompt to publish the widget now responds to user actions in posts.
+* Changed: Prompts to publish the widget now responds to user actions in posts.
 * Changed: Removed unnecessary files to make the plugin package smaller.
 * Removed: Duplicate domain option from sign-in dropdown.
 * Fixed: Non-email usernames now accepted at login.